styczen/bus-factor/README.md

 # bus-factor
-This project is CLI application to estimate bus factor for on GitHub repositories written in Rust
+Project is CLI application to estimate bus factor for on GitHub repositories written in Rust